 - Tail Length: 80–100 cm (31–39 inches).

-This size difference helps males dominate territory and compete for mates, while females need to be more agile to hunt and raise cubs.
+This size difference helps males dominate their habitats and compete for mates.
+Females are more agile, which makes it easier for them to hunt and raise cubs.

 2. Bengal Tiger (Panthera tigris tigris)